Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Application to physical layer security

+In modern wireless communications systems, the confidentiality of information between a mobile user and the base station is maintained with authentication and cryptography.
+The main idea of cryptographic techniques is to share a secret key between the communication parties, which is used to encrypt source information at the transmitter and extract the information messages at the receiver.
+Even if an eavesdropper manages to decode the transmitted packets, it is very unlikely to extract any useful information from them, unless it possesses the decryption key, see~\cite[Chapter 1]{Wang2016} for more details.

-Physical layer security without exchanging secret keys was first proposed by Wyner~\cite{Wyner1975} and refers to the protection of information messages against eavesdropping with the aid of channel coding.
-Physical layer security would be well-suited for devices with light computational power, e.g., in certain types of sensor networks, where conventional security techniques, e.g., based on cryptography fail to adapt due to their high complexity~\cite{Trappe2015}.
+Physical layer security without exchanging secret keys was first proposed by Wyner~\cite{Wyner1975}.
+It refers to the protection of information messages against eavesdropping using the uniqueness of the wireless channel between the sender and the receiver~\cite{Trappe2015}.
+Physical layer security would be well-suited for devices with light computational power, e.g., in certain types of wireless sensor networks (WSNs), where conventional cryptography-based techniques fail to adapt due to their high complexity that incurs a high power cost~\cite{Trappe2015}.

-Let us consider an entity $A$ that wants to send a message to entity $B$.
+Let us consider an entity $B_1$ that wants to send a message to entity $B_2$.
 The message is protected against the $i$-th eavesdropper $E_i$, if the eavesdropper fails to extract useful information from the message it receives.
-We will assume that A succeeds to send the message in a secure manner, if the distance between A and B is smaller than the distance between A and the eavesdropper closest to A, i.e., $d\left(A,B\right)<d\left(A,E_i\right) \forall i$.
-The distance-based criterion for secure connectivity corresponds to the case where the fading statistics are neglected, the noise power levels at the legitimate users and at the eavesdroppers are equal, and the secrecy rate threshold is zero~\cite{Pinto2012}.
+We will assume that $B_1$ succeeds to send the message in a secure manner, if the distance between $B_1$ and $B_2$ is smaller than the distance between $B_1$ and the eavesdropper closest to $B_1$, i.e., $d\left(B_1,B_2\right)<d\left(B_1,E_i\right) \forall i$.
+This distance-based criterion for secure connectivity is quite fundamental as it corresponds to the case without fading in the wireless channel, no interference, equal noise power levels at the legitimate users and the eavesdroppers, and secrecy rate threshold equal to zero~\cite{Pinto2012}.
+In~\cite{Koufos2019}, we have shown that boundaries can enhance physical layer security for a fixed wireless link in the presence of a single eavesdropper without the above assumptions.

-We consider the \acp{PPP} of legitimate users, $\Pi_l$, and eavesdroppers, $\Pi_e$, with densities $\lambda_l$ and $\lambda_e$.
-Let $p\!=\!\frac{\lambda_l}{\lambda_e}$.
-We place a {\it{virtual node}} at $S_0$, either at the corner of a quadrant or at the edge of the half-plane, to study secure in- and out-connectivity at that location.
-For instance, this could be the location of an aggregator where all sensors (legitimate users) want to transmit measurement data.
-The number of legitimate users connected securely to the {\it{virtual node}} describes the in-degree with secrecy.
-We will study the moments of the in-degree and its \ac{PMF} over the ensemble of all possible realizations of $\Pi_l, \Pi_e$.